-Our sales contracts require cash deposits and are usually subject to certain contingencies such as the buyer's ability to qualify for financing.
+Our sales contracts require cash deposits and are frequently subject to certain contingencies such as the buyer's ability to qualify for financing.
 Additional deposits are usually collected upon the selection of options and upgrades.
 Homes covered by such sales contracts but which are not yet closed are considered "backlog" and are representative of potential future revenues.
 Started homes are excluded from backlog until a sales contract is signed and are referred to as unsold or "spec" inventory.
-Sales contingent upon the sale of a customer's existing home are not considered a sale until the contingency is removed.
-We generally require a signed sales contract to release a lot to start construction, although on a regular basis we also start a certain number of homes for speculative sales inventory, as we have had a high level of success with these quick move-in opportunities, particularly in communities that appeal to the renter and first-time buyer demographic, and in some instances to accelerate the close-out of a community.
-At December 31, 2012 1,070 of our 1,472 homes in backlog were under construction.
+A sale contingent upon the sale of a customer's existing home is not considered a sale until the contingency is removed.
+We generally require a signed sales contract to release a lot to start construction, although on a regular basis we also start a certain number of homes for speculative sales inventory, as we have had a high level of success with these quick move-in opportunities, particularly in communities that appeal to the renter and first-time buyer demographic.
+We may also start construction on such homes to accelerate the close-out of a community.
+At December 31, 2013 1,351 of our 1,853 homes in backlog were under construction.

 We do not recognize any revenue from home sales until a finished home is delivered to the homebuyer, payment is collected and other criteria for sale and profit recognition are met.
-At December 31, 2012, of our total homes in inventory, 19.5% were under construction without sales contracts and 17.7% were completed homes without sales contracts.
-A portion of the unsold homes resulted from homesites that began construction with valid sales contracts that were subsequently cancelled.
-We believe that during 2013 we will deliver to customers substantially all homes in backlog at December 31, 2012 under existing or, in the case of cancellations, replacement sales contracts.
+At December 31, 2013, of our total homes in inventory excluding model homes, 17.2% were under construction without sales contracts and 9.5% were completed homes without sales contracts.
+A portion of the unsold homes resulted from homesites that began construction with valid sales contracts that were subsequently canceled.
+We believe that during 2014 we will deliver to customers substantially all homes in backlog at December 31, 2013 under existing or, in the case of cancellations, replacement sales contracts.

-Our backlog increased 60.9% to 1,472 units with a value of approximately \$479.3 million at December 31, 2012 from 915 units with a value of approximately \$248.9 million at December 31, 2011.
-These increases are due to our improving demand, increasing orders per average active community and higher average prices on orders in 2012 as compared to the prior year.
+Our backlog increased 25.9% to 1,853 units with a value of approximately \$686.7 million at December 31, 2013 from 1,472 units with a value of approximately \$479.3 million at December 31, 2012.
+These increases are due both to our improved orders volume during most of 2013 as well as higher average prices on orders in 2013 as compared to the prior year.